30 Dec Yin Yoga – Q&A With Duncan Peak

 Yes, but in the right way.
-Over passive stretching isn’t healthy for a body, but hydration of facial tissue and relaxation is very healthy for everyone.
+Over-passive stretching isn’t healthy for the body, but hydration of facial tissue and relaxation is very healthy for everyone.
 So it depends on how someone approaches it.

 I am not really flexible, can I still do Yin?

 Of course, it’s about hydration, not flexibility, but it will help your ROM.